meilisearch/documentation/learn/advanced/dumps.md

 # Dumps

 A dump is a compressed file containing an export of your Meilisearch instance.
 It contains all your indexes, documents, and settings, but in a raw unprocessed form.
 A dump isn't an exact copy of your database—it is closer to a blueprint that allows you to create an identical dataset.

-A dump can be imported when launching Meilisearch, but be advised that it may take some time to index all the documents within.
+A dump can be imported when launching Meilisearch, but be advised that it may take some time to index.

 ## Creating a dump